AceOfKestrels/Brain/Development/Languages/Golang/Ent/ent.md

     defer client.Close()
 }
 ```
+The sqlite driver recommended by the Ent developers requires CGo to be enabled, hurting compilation performance and cross-plattform compatibility.
+The one used in the above example is a CGo-free implementation.

 Regardless of database, you can run the auto migration tool to create the database from your schemas:
 ```go